-Backlinks signal to search engines link Bing and Google that other people find value in your content.
+Backlinks signal to search engines like Bing and Google that other people find value in your content.
 The higher the quality of backlinks, the higher the search engines rank your site.

 Pretty simple, right?

-If you are new to SEO, you are probably wondering how quality is determined.
+If you're new to SEO, you're probably wondering how quality is determined.